ShZil/network-utilities/Scanner/README.md

 [21:37] I implemented a new system that queues all actions in advance, prints them to the CMD, and then executes them.

+### 2022-11-26
+[17:14] Instead of a @probabilistic_cache, have a time stamp assigned to each cached datum, and when it gets too old replace it.